elimuinformatics/charts-on-fhir/.github/instructions/apps-documentation.instructions.md

 #### Healthcare Context

-- Frame examples in clinical workflow contexts
+- Frame examples in simplified clinical workflow contexts
-- Use realistic patient data scenarios (de-identified)
-- Explain FHIR resource relationships and clinical significance
+- Explain how FHIR standards are used in the library
-- Address privacy and security considerations

 #### Interactive Examples